splunk/public-o11y-docs/gdi/prometheus.rst

    monitors-prometheus/prometheus-node
    monitors-prometheus/prometheus-velero

-You can use the OpenTelementry native :ref:`prometheus-receiver` to gather metrics from any software, tool or service that exposes metrics in the Prometheus format, such as Ansible Tower (AWX), CockroachDB, Docker Daemon, Doorman, Etcd, Flink, Grafana, PATROL, Traefik, or Zipkin.
+You can use the OpenTelementry native Prometheus receiver to gather metrics from any software, tool or service that exposes metrics in the Prometheus format, such as Ansible Tower (AWX), CockroachDB, Docker Daemon, Doorman, Etcd, Flink, Grafana, PATROL, Traefik, or Zipkin.
+See more at :ref:`prometheus-receiver`.

+Splunk Observability Cloud offers the following solutions:

 * :ref:`prometheus-generic`
 * :ref:`prometheus-receiver`
 * See a complete list of third-party applications compatible with Prometheus in :new-page:`Prometheus' official documentation <https://prometheus.io/docs/instrumenting/exporters/>`.

-Splunk Observability Cloud also offers the following Prometheus integrations:
+See also:

 * :ref:`prometheus-exporter`
 * :ref:`prometheus-go`